Botox / Dysport

 What is the Chelsea Skin & Laser treatment technique?

-With a very delicate touch and careful precision, a few tiny injections with a fine sterile needle are placed in the area based on the best treatment plan developed specifically for you at Chelsea Skin & Laser.
-No anesthesia is needed, but for sensitive patients a cool pack may be used to gently numb the treatment area.
+With a delicate touch and precision, a few tiny injections are placed in the area based on the best treatment plan.
+We develop a plan specifically for you.
+No anesthesia is needed, but for sensitive patients a cool pack may be used to gently numb the area.
 The procedure itself takes no more than 15 minutes per area.

 What to do after treatment:

-Remain vertical for approximately 2 hours.
+Remain vertical for approximately 2 hours after Botox and Dysport.
+Avoid laying down or inverting.
 Avoid sun exposure for 3 days.
 Make up may be used to cover any area of redness after the treatment.
 Light exercise is permitted.
-Avoid laying down or inverting.

-Once you start having the ability to contract the troublesome muscles again, it’s best to schedule your next customized Botox or Dysport treatment with us.
+Once you start having the ability to contract the troublesome muscles again, it’s best to schedule your next customized Botox or Dysport treatment.
 The second treatment appears to last longer if administered before your wrinkles return to their full original state.
 It is normal for the treatment to start softening after about 2-3 months.
 We recommend scheduling your appointments about 3-4 months apart.

 Who should avoid treatment?